dubeyram/Python/python_interview_questions.md

 25. Magic Methods in Python
 - Magic methods (also known as dunder methods) are special methods in Python that start and end with double underscores (e.g., `__init__`, `__str__`, `__add__`).
 They allow you to define the behavior of your objects for built-in operations, such as initialization, string representation, and arithmetic operations.

+26. **What is a Virtual Environment in Python?**
+- A virtual environment is an isolated Python environment that allows you to manage dependencies for different projects separately.
+It helps avoid conflicts between packages and ensures that each project has its own set of libraries.

+27. **What is the difference between 'is' and '==' in Python?**
+- `is` checks for identity, meaning it checks whether two references point to the same object in memory.
+- `==` checks for equality, meaning it checks whether the values of two objects are the same, regardless of whether they are the same object in memory.